-N. Deferred Inflows and Deferred Outflows of Resources
+M. Deferred Inflows and Deferred Outflows of Resources

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 Deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Village reports one type of item which qualifies for reporting in this category.
-This is related to pension transactions reported in the government-wide statement of net position.
-This represents the difference between expected and actual experience, and the changes in proportion and differences between employer contributions and proportionate share of contributions.
+The Village reports two types of items which qualify for reporting in this category.
+They are related to pension and other post-employment transactions reported in the government-wide statement of net position.
+They represent the difference between expected and actual experience, and the changes in proportion and differences between employer contributions and proportionate share of contributions.